11 Questions that will help you master documentary credits

 6. What are the common discrepancies found in documentary credits?

-It is estimated that anything between 65% and 75% of presentations, upon which the documentary credit depends, are refused on first presentation, due to documents failing to meet the terms and conditions of the credit.
+It is estimated that anything between 65% and 75% of presentations, upon which the documentary credit depends, are refused on first presentation, due to documents allegedly failing to meet the terms and conditions of the credit.

 Whether or not a bank refuses documents is based upon the content of the documents themselves, and their conformity to the terms and conditions of the credit, the applicable provisions of UCP and international standard banking practice.
 At the end of the day, the decision to accept or reject is often down to an individual document examiner in assessing compliance or otherwise, based on his or her individual knowledge, experience and judgement.